Why My Conservation Photos

-Earlier this summer I was asked a question by someone I’d just met.
-We were talking about our common interest in nature, about what we do for work.
+A few years ago, I was asked a common question by someone I’d just met.
+We were talking about our shared interest in nature, about what we do for work.
 He introduced himself as a wildlife tour leader, and I introduced myself as a wildlife conservation photographer and writer.

 He asked me, “So, since you’re a conservation photographer, does that mean all your photos are free?”